gajos112/PowerShell-Timeliner/README.md

 - 400 (Engine state is changed from None to Available)
 - 403 (Engine state is changed from Available to Stopped)

-Inside the third file, you can find all processes which were matched (script execution was matched to the script termination):
+Inside the third file, you can find all processes which were matched (the script execution was matched to the script termination):

 ![alt text](https://github.com/gajos112/PowerShell-Timeliner/blob/main/images/15.PNG?raw=true)